Demarcus Robinson: Baltimore Ravens

 Robinson signed with the Baltimore Ravens on August 23, 2022.
 He scored his first touchdown as a Raven on 12 yard reception in a 38–42 Week 2 loss against the Miami Dolphins.
 In Week 11, against the Carolina Panthers, he had a career-high nine receptions for 128 receiving yards in the 13–3 victory.

+Los Angeles Rams

+On June 12, 2023, Robinson signed with the Los Angeles Rams.
+He played in all but one game during the regular season, catching 26 passes for 371 yards and four touchdowns.
+Robinson started the season's final four games, supplanting Tutu Atwell in the starting lineup.
+In the Rams' 24–23 loss at the Detroit Lions in the NFC Wild Card Round, Robinson caught three passes for 44 yards.